pgEdge/spock/README.md

 We leveraged the [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source project as a solid foundation to build upon for this enterprise-class extension.

-Our current version is 3.2 and includes the following important enhancements beyond Spock 3.1:
+Our development version is 3.2 and includes the following important enhancements beyond Spock 3.1:

 * Support for pg17devel
 * Support for Snowflake Sequence migrations
 * Support for setting a database to ReadOnly
+* Prelim support for Hidden Columns
-* a couple small bug fixes from pgLogical
+* A couple small bug fixes from pgLogical
 * Native support for Failover Slots via integrating pg_failover_slots extension

-Our second version is 3.1 and has been stabilized and hardened to include the following:
+Our production version is 3.1 and has been stabilized and hardened to include the following:

 * Support for both pg15 **AND** pg16
 * Prelim testing for online upgrades between pg15 & pg16